Billboard Hot 100: Use in media

-The Hot 100 served for many years as the data source for the weekly radio countdown show American Top 40.
+The Hot 100 served as the data source for the weekly radio countdown show American Top 40 for many years.
 This relationship ended on November 30, 1991, as American Top 40 started using the airplay-only side of the Hot 100 (then called Top 40 Radio Monitor).
 The ongoing splintering of Top 40 radio in the early 1990s led stations to lean into specific formats, meaning that practically no station would play the wide array of genres that typically composed each weekly Hot 100 chart.

-An artist or band's ability to have hits in the Hot 100 across multiple decades is recognized as a sign of longevity and being able to adapt to changing musical styles.
+An artist or band's ability to have hits on the Hot 100 across multiple decades is recognized as a sign of longevity and adaptability to changing musical styles.
 Only five artists had a Hot 100 Top 40 hit in each of the four decades from the 1980s through the 2010s: Michael Jackson, Madonna, "Weird Al" Yankovic, U2, and Kenny G. Mariah Carey is the first artist to have a number-one single in four different decades.

 SiriusXM Pop2K uses the Hot 100 charts for the 2000s for the "Pop2Kountdown", where radio personality Rich Davis plays the top 30 songs on the Hot 100 from that specific week in a specific year from the 2000s.
 '90s on 9 also does a similar countdown show called the "Back in the Day Replay Countdown" hosted by Downtown Julie Brown; however, this focuses on the Hot 100 charts from the 1990s.

 Similar charts

 A new chart, the Pop 100, was created by Billboard in February 2005 to answer criticism that the Hot 100 at the time was too dominated by hip hop and R&B. It was discontinued in June 2009 due to the charts becoming increasingly similar.

-The Canadian Hot 100 was launched June 16, 2007.
+The Canadian Hot 100 was launched on June 16, 2007.
 Like the Hot 100 chart, it uses sales and airplay tracking compiled by Nielsen SoundScan and Broadcast Data Systems.

 The Billboard Japan Hot 100 was launched in the issue dated May 31, 2008, using the same methodologies as the Hot 100 charts for the U.S. and Canada, using sales and airplay data from SoundScan Japan and radio tracking service Plantech.

 The Vietnamese edition of Hot 100, Billboard Vietnam Hot 100, was launched on January 14, 2022.